christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 The input is defined by a position, ie a vector of dimension 2 for each sample, leading to a Tensor of size `(B, 2)`, where B is the batch size.

-Let's choose as hidden dimension (number of outputs of first layer/ inputs of second layers) 12:
+Let's choose as hidden dimension (number of outputs of first layer/ inputs of second layer) 12:

 ```python
 theta1 =  Variable(torch.randn(2, 12) *0.01,requires_grad = True)